-Note: all screenshots are taken from Adobe Illustrator 2022 Mac version.
+Note: all screenshots are taken from the Adobe Illustrator Mac version.
 Windows and other versions can look different.

-Step 1: Select the Type Tool (T) from the toolbar and add text to your Illustrator document.
+Step 1: Select the Type Tool (keyboard shortcut T) from the toolbar and add text to your Illustrator document.

 Step 2: Select the text, go to the overhead menu, and select Object > Rasterize.